eigenhombre/sortest/README.md

 1. Even if the tests aren't done yet, **restart the testing from the beginning** if I change any source files.

 The first three, I can get Nose to do no problem.
-I tried to write a plugin for Nose to do Items 4 and 5, to no avail, but I suspect only the God of Noses can do such a thing.
+I tried to write a plugin for Nose to do Items 4 and 5, to no avail -- I suspect only the God of Noses can do such a thing.

 My answer is `sortest`, which meets these requirements.  `sortest`